 The book draws upon empirical work focused on key policy documents and examines significant discourses of the regime of economic governance: that of the European economic sphere, that of expertise and knowledge, and that of a particular growth model that has to come to dominate European economic policy.
 It also connects this analysis to broader debates about European integration, and it serves as a practical demonstration of the application of intersectionality to economic policy.

-Muireann O'Dwyer is a teaching fellow in the Department of Political and International Studies at the University of Warwick.
+Muireann O'Dwyer is a lecturer in the School of International Relations at the University of St Andrews.